binarybottle/optimize_layouts/README.md

     - ASCII art visualization of the layout
     - Clear marking of constrained positions

-## Running parallel processes on an NSF ACCESS cluster
+## Run parallel processes on an NSF ACCESS cluster

 ### Set up the code environment on Bridges-2
 ```